-In this article, I will analyse the traditional spatial vocabulary of a pioneer of modern architecture like Richard Neutra, as we find it in Chapter 22 — ‘Physiological Space’ – Has Direction and Ranges — of his famous book ‘Survival Through Design’.
-My purpose is to see continuities and differences with respect to the reformed understanding of spatial concepts that I’m arguing for at rethinkingspaceandplace.com (rethinking spatial concepts is a continuous historical process which slowly adapts old terms to new meanings, which can be more inclusive and necessary to explain the changing vision of reality of a certain epoch; in general, to elucidate the nature of spatial concepts implies the elucidation of the fundamental nature of reality, which in the modern and contemporary epochs underwent profound scientific and philosophical shifts — I’ve already spoken about that since the very first articles: see Paragraph 3 and 12 in the article Preliminary Notes; see the introductory part of Place and Space: A Philosophical History, or notes and in the article Space and Place: A Scientific History – Part I).
+In this article, I will analyse the traditional spatial vocabulary of a pioneer of modern architecture, Richard Neutra, as we find it in Chapter 22 — ‘Physiological Space’ – Has Direction and Ranges — of his famous 1954 book ‘Survival Through Design’.
+My purpose is to see continuities and differences with respect to the reformed understanding of spatial concepts that I’m arguing for at rethinkingspaceandplace.com (rethinking spatial concepts is a continuous historical process which slowly adapts old terms to new meanings; these new meanings can be more inclusive and necessary to explain the changing vision of reality in a certain epoch; in broad terms, to elucidate the nature of spatial concepts implies the elucidation of the fundamental nature of reality, which in the modern and contemporary epochs underwent profound scientific and philosophical shifts — I’ve already spoken about that since the very first articles: see Paragraph 3 and 12 in the article Preliminary Notes; see the introductory part of Place and Space: A Philosophical History, or notes and in the article Space and Place: A Scientific History – Part One).
 Why did I choose Richard Neutra?
 For many reasons: within certain limits, Neutra’s theoretical approach to spatial concepts and their implementation into architecture reminded me of a similar approach that I had before I began to question the traditional meanings of space and place.
 Second, he was one of the few pioneers of modern architecture who explicitly and constantly referred to the primary role of physiological and related psychological processes in the making of architecture; regrettably, even in our days, if we consider that architecture is men’s third skin, this is not a too much busy road for architects.
 Physiological and psychological processes determine our adaptation to and degree of comfort in the physical environment so that every architect should consider physiology and psychology basic competences and expertise, which, it seems to me, is still far from the dominant view.
 Third, given that the theoretical framework that I propose for rethinking the concepts of space and place also passes through the gates of biological processes (biological processes determine one of the four states of place, which reality is composed of — see Table 1 in the paper From Space to Place and Image 2 in the article Preliminary Notes), Neutra’s work can be appropriate to show how biological processes may determine and influence our being in the world as architectural users (or producers), as well as the spatial notions that are necessary for us to understand such a world and communicate our experiences of it.
 Finally, even if Neutra is acknowledged as one of the founding fathers of the modern movement in architecture, I believe his influence on contemporary architecture and, in particular, his theoretical message contained in the book ‘Survival Through Design’, is a bit underestimated: originally published in 1954, that book was ahead of its time, different from the literary architectural tradition, somehow prophetic, and, for many aspects, still timely.

 I have decided to structure this article in the following way: at first, I will quote, in italics, those passages that I believe are explicative of Neutra’s overall way of understanding spatial concepts and their impact on architecture; then, I will comment on those passages, trying to elucidate commonalities and differences with respect to the theoretical framework that I’m arguing for at rethinkingspaceandplace.com.